The brain, spinal cord and its nerves are covered and protected by three membranes:

 - Sexual problems

 The pain and other symptoms usually worsen over time interfering with your regular activities.
 Inflammation causes scar tissue to develop which in turn cause the spinal nerves to adhere and malfunction.

 Causes of arachnoiditis:

 - Bacterial or viral infection

 - Dyes used in certain diagnostic tests Myodil Myelography

 - Complication of spine surgery

-There is no cure for arachnoiditis and treatment aims at relieving pain and improving functionality.
-Your doctor may recommend pain management, physical therapy, and psychotherapy programs.
+There is NO CURE for arachnoiditis.
+The treatment aims at relieving pain and improving functionality with the assistance of pain management, physical therapy, and psychotherapy programs.